Chestnut Herbal School

 • Anti-inflammatory

 Illustrious for its culinary uses, garden sage is also a versatile medicinal and antimicrobial herb.
-In fact, its name heralds from the Latin salvere, “to save”, referring to its famous reputation as a lifesaving remedy.
+Its name heralds from the Latin salvere, “to save,” referring to its famous reputation as a lifesaving remedy.
 This mint family herb has been used therapeutically for centuries with far-reaching applications, ranging from soothing sore throats to washing wounds.

 White sage (Salvia apiana).